Select Page

 Trial History at a Glance

-To date, PRF has funded and co-coordinated three clinical trials (two of which had two parts, phases 1 and 2).
+To date, PRF has funded and co-coordinated four clinical trials.
 PRF is and always has been responsible for all trial expenses, including testing, travel, food, lodging, translators and staff.
 Each new trial is more expensive than the last, as more children enroll for a chance at longer, healthier lives.

 Details on the Prior Trials